 Why?
 Because Amazon Prime Day 2018 was day-and-a-half of deals that started on July 16, 2018 and Amazon Prime Day 2019 was two days of deals that started on July 15, 2019.
 In previous years it did start earlier, so there's also the possibility that Prime Day 2020 could start on Monday July 6.

-In the meantime, these are the best July sales running right now, and looking further ahead, Black Friday 2019 falls on November 29, 2019, right after Thanksgiving.
+Ahead of that date, Black Friday 2019 falls on November 29, 2019, right after Thanksgiving.
 Expect a raft of discounts in the week leading up to that day and throughout the following Cyber Monday not just from Amazon but from pretty much every other retailer, too (apart from the ones who will come out with something about how they don't do Black Friday because their prices are low every day – whatever).

 What deals can I expect during Amazon Prime Day 2020?